 The first line of defense is prevention.
 You want to be able to prevent cyber-attacks and block malware at point-of-entry in real-time.
 That being said you need something that includes global threat intelligence that detects the newest threats, static and dynamic analysis of suspicious threats, and signature-based AV detection.
 Don’t forget proactive protection that identifies and patches vulnerabilities, and analyzes and stops suspicious low-prevalence executables before they become real problems.

 Continuous Monitoring and Recording

 Unfortunately you can’t prevent 100% of Ransomware and cyber-attacks and there’s the possibility that advanced malware can still get in.
 You need continuous monitoring of all files on your endpoints, regardless of disposition.
 Your cyber-security system should be able to to spot malicious behavior, record history of file activity so you can scope a compromise from start to finish.
 A good cyber-security system should also give visibility into where malware came from, where it’s been and what it’s doing.

 Rapid Time to Data breach Detection

-The industry average to detect a breach is 100 days.
+The industry average to detect a data breach is 100 days.
 Imagine detecting them within in hours, even minutes.
-That’s why it’s important to have something continuously watching and correlating data, file activity and communications across all endpoints.
-Something that uses the most up-to-date indications of compromise and the most behavioral indicators, as well as something that prioritizes threat alerts so you are always resolving the most pervasive threats first.
+That’s why it’s important to have a cyber-security tool that is continuously watching and correlating data, file activity and communications across all endpoints.
+A tool that uses the most up-to-date indications of compromise and the most behavioral indicators and prioritizes threat alerts so you are always resolving the most pervasive cyber security threats first.

 Response should be comprehensive and fast.
-You should have something that lets you accelerate investigations and reduce management complexity by easily searching across all endpoints for indications of compromise or malware artifacts.
+The cyber-security tool you choose should help you you accelerate investigations and reduce management complexity by easily searching across all endpoints for indications of compromise or malware artifacts.
 It should be able to easily connect the dots on a malware compromise, from start to finish, across endpoints and networks.